-- Once the admission criteria are completed, the candidate must be interviewed by the coordinator/director of the graduate program to which the candidate is applying.
+- Once the admission criteria are completed, the candidate must be interviewed by the coordinator/director of the graduate program.
 A writing sample is part of the interview process.
 Graduate Theology applicants should submit their goal statement prior to the interview.
-Applicants can receive information regarding the interview process and the written statement from the program coordinators. - Candidates will be notified in writing by the appropriate graduate coordinator/director regarding the results of their admission status.
+Applicants can receive information regarding the interview process and the written statement from the program coordinators. - Candidates will be notified in writing by the graduate coordinator/director regarding the results of their admission status.
 Those who are accepted for conditional acceptance will be allowed to register for the next semester.
 Those who are not conditionally accepted will not be allowed to continue graduate studies at Our Lady of Holy Cross College.

-STAGE THREE: UNCONDITIONAL ACCEPTANCE TO GRADUATE PROGRAMS
+STAGE THREE: UNCONDITIONAL ACCEPTANCE TO GRADUATE PROGRAM